• Should I opt for Blade-Free surgery?

-At FOCUS we ONLY use a femtosecond laser for LASIK flap creation (the Ziemer LDV).
-All leading laser eye surgeons worldwide only now use femtosecond lasers due to their safety, accuracy and speed.
-If you are thinking about laser eye surgery ask the clinic if they use a microkeratome (blade) to perform some of their treatments.
-This is an old and out of date way of performing laser eye surgery and should be avoided.
+No. At FOCUS we ONLY use a femtosecond laser for LASIK flap creation (the Ziemer LDV).
+All leading surgeons worldwide only now use femtosecond lasers due to their safety, accuracy and speed.
+If you are thinking about this procedure, ask the clinic if they use a microkeratome (blade) to perform some of their treatments.
+This is an old and out of date way of performing surgery and should be avoided.

-• How much should I pay for laser vision correction?
+• How much should I pay for treatment?

-For our treatment fees please visit the costs and finance page.
+For our treatment fees, please visit the costs and finance page.
+Overall, for quality surgery with an expert surgeon your fees will be around £4000.

 The cost of vision correction varies among practices, based on technology, surgeon experience and what the clinic includes in the fee.
 We are not the least expensive providers because we never sacrifice safety to save you money.

-We have invested heavily in advanced laser technology and our diagnostic technology provides an incredible level of detail on your eyes and vision.
+We have invested heavily in advanced lasers and technology and our diagnostic equipment provides an incredible level of detail on your eyes and vision.
 This investment is extremely important to surgical results and our patients tell us they can see the difference, literally!
 We encourage you to visit other laser clinics and compare.
-If the clinic you visit offers you laser eye surgery ‘from £395 an eye’ then ask if they use a Microkeratome to create the LASIK flap – this is a blade.
-Also check in wavefront optics are included in the price.
+If the clinic you visit offers you surgery ‘from £395 an eye’ then ask if they use a Microkeratome to create the LASIK flap – this is a blade.
+Also check if wavefront optics are included in the price.

-It’s only natural to want to get the best price, but remember quality and service are extremely important when it comes to medical care.
+It’s only natural to want to get the best price, but remember quality, surgical skill and service are extremely important when it comes to medical care.
 Quantity and quality rarely come together.
 After all, your vision is one of your most important assets.
-The best way to find out exactly what your price will be is to come in for an exam.
-After a comprehensive evaluation to determine what procedures you’re a candidate for and what degree of correction you need, we will be able to give you a specific price.
+The best way to find out exactly what your price will be is to come in for an examination and consultation.
+After a comprehensive evaluation to determine what procedure you are a candidate for, and what degree of correction you need, we will be able to give you a specific price.

 • What is 20/20 vision?